Reconstructing quantum theory from diagrammatic postulates: Introduction

-One clear outcome of this new wave of reconstructions was the role of composite systems.
+One common theme in this new wave of reconstructions is a consideration of the role of composite systems.
 For example, principles such as tomographic locality \cite{Barrett} concerned pairs of systems, rather than just a single one.
-This was in sharp contrast with the first wave of reconstructions where the focus was on single systems under observation.
+This is in sharp contrast with the first wave of reconstructions, where the focus was on single systems under observation.
 Indeed, for this first wave, the Achilles heel was the description of composite systems at a general axiomatic level: while these approaches were able to recover Hilbert space, they all failed to reproduce the tensor product as part of the formalism.
 This is probably why ---with the emergence of quantum computation and information, where composition is of course vital--- these approaches have more or less vanished.
-But, despite this significant advantage over the first wave, the postulate-based approaches lacked the mathematical clarity of the earlier attempts, and in many cases the proofs were not so insightful.
+But, despite this significant advantage over the first wave, the postulate-based approaches lacks the mathematical clarity of the earlier attempts, and in many cases the proofs are not so insightful.